-Steps for Studying Out of Residence:
+Steps for Studying Out of Residence

 1. Visit the Office of International Education (OIE) to find a program in the country of your choice and to learn about college procedures for applying to study abroad.

 2. Look at your chosen programs to determine what kinds of opportunities and courses they offer.
-Be sure to see if there are courses you are interested in taking.
+Check to be sure there are courses that you are interested in taking.
 You do not have to take courses that count for concentration credit, but can if you wish (see Step 3 below).
-Apply to the programs themselves directly by their deadlines and also request approval of transfer credit by OIE's deadlines.
+You'll need to apply to the program(s) directly by their respective deadlines AND to Harvard by requesting approval of transfer credit by OIE's deadlines.

-If you are requesting concentration credit, email Laura Chivers in advance if possible or bring copies of syllabi or course descriptions with you to this meeting.
-In some cases, we will approve courses automatically (see list of pre-approved courses); there are a small section of courses that we have approved for concentrators in past semesters.
-Courses not on this list may be petitioned, and must meet the requirements for a petitioned course.
-In most circumstances, we will not approve courses for specific requirements (Introductory Course, Foundational Courses, Basic or Advanced Methods, tutorial), but are happy to consider courses for psychology Advanced Course credit, either departmental or non-departmental.
-Typically we are able to work with students to find a course that will count for concentration credit in most countries.
-You will have an easier time finding courses that can count in institutions with strong psychology departments, and in countries such as Australia, the UK, and France.
+Courses that don't appear on this list may be petitioned, and must meet the requirements for a petitioned course.
+We are happy to consider courses for Advanced Course credit.
+We cannot consider petitions for courses that meet other types of requirements (Introductory Course, Foundational Courses, Research Methods, Statistics, or Sophomore Tutorial).
+Typically, we are able to work with students to find a course that will count for concentration credit in most countries.
+You will have an easier time finding courses that can count in institutions with strong Psychology departments, such as insititutions in Australia, the UK, and France.

-Please note that psychology does not grant secondary field credit for courses taken out of residence.
+Please note that Psychology does not grant secondary field credit for courses taken out of residence.

-Special Considerations for Thesis Writers:
+Special Considerations for Thesis Writers